hybridgroup/cylon-site/README.md

 #### Platforms

 To add new information to any platform, do this :

 - 1) Go to the file `source/documentation/platforms` , and select the platform you want to edit.

 #### Drivers

 To add new information to any driver, do this :

 - 1) Go to the file `source/documentation/drivers` , and select the driver you want to edit.

 #### Examples

-To import examples from the main Cylon.js repository, run the `bin/import_examples` script.
+To import examples from the main Cylon repository, run the `bin/import_examples` script.
 You'll need to have Git installed.

 This script will:

-- clone down the Cylon.js repo
+- clone down the Cylon repo
 - extract all examples
-- create missing example pages (`.litcoffee` and `.js`) and remove those that have also been removed from the main repo
+- create missing example pages and remove those that have also been removed from the main repo
 - create/update examples index page

 #### Repo Docs